Easy dreamcatcher craft for kids — step-by-step tutorial with simple supplies and photos, perfect for preschool and school-age kids.

 We’ve been getting all crafty again!
 This week, with a lot of help from Mum, we’ve created something a little more challenging in the form of a DIY dreamcatcher craft.

-Despite the more complicated method, this craft is still perfect for preschool children and those in their early school years, though a little more parental help may be needed.
+Despite the more complicated method, this dreamcatcher is still perfect for preschool children and those in their early school years, though a little more parental help may be needed.
 The tools required are still pretty basic yet allow for kids to really get creative with their dreamcatchers.

-What you’ll need to make your Dreamcatcher
+What you’ll need to make your dreamcatcher craft

 - Paper plates